 According to Cornell University, productive agricultural soils have between 3% and 6% OM content.
-OM improves soil structure, increases water holding capacity of sandy soils, improves drainage in clay soils, provides a source of slow-release nutrients, reduces wind and water erosion and promotes growth of earthworms and other beneficial soil organisms.
+OM improves soil structure, increases water holding capacity of sandy soils, improves drainage in clay soils, provides a source of slowrelease nutrients, reduces wind and water erosion and promotes growth of earthworms and other beneficial soil organisms.
 Compost increases OM which in turn increases cation exchange capacity (CEC) of the soils.
 This all leads to better soil structure, porosity and density, thus creating a better plant root environment.

-The McCarty dairies' prominent soil type is an Argiustoll, defined as a dry, developed soil.
+The McCarty's prominent soil type is an Argiustoll, defined as a dry, developed soil.
 The tested soils surrounding the dairy have a historic range of 0.49% to 1.83% OM according to the Web Soil Survey, a Natural Resources Conservation Service (NRCS) database, using an area around the dairy of about 100,000 acres with the dairy as a central point.
-Compared to a historic range of 0.49% to 1.83%, the McCarty's acres tested at a range of 1.4% to 3.4% for organic matter.
+Compared to a historic range of 0.49% to 1.83%, the acres tested at a range of 1.9% to 3.3% for organic matter.
 Soil amendments such as manure are important for maintaining and increasing SOM.

-SCI, Soil Conditioning Index, a tool from the NRCS, predicts trends in soil organic matter in the top few inches of soil based on current management practices.
+SCI, Soil Conditioning Index, an NRCS tool, predicts trends in soil organic matter in the top few inches of soil based on current management practices.
 If the calculated index is a negative value, the level of soil organic matter is predicted to decline under the production system.
 If the index is a positive value, the level is predicted to increase under the system.
 Values near zero (i.e., 0 ± 0.05) suggest that organic matter will be maintained near the current level.
-As of 2019, the weighted average SCI value is positive, predicted from current management, soil type, and climate for future years.
+From 2019 to 2021 this value was positive.
+As of 2022, the weighted average SCI value is 1.29, predicted from current management, soil type and climate for future years.